Manojkl/Cost_To_Consumers-CTC/Road/Cost_Estimation_and_Planning/Readme.md

 - Map the entire nation and find where all needs to be implemented.
 - Collect data on poor work(shitting work and good work).
 - Estimate for upgrading the entire nation road, sidewalks, shops entrance.
+- Identify where the soil, dust, wastes are coming to road.
+Take appropriate actions for the same.
 - .....etc

 # Comparison of Good work and Shitting work